zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - subject_key_id: `string`  - certificates's `Subject Key Id` in hex string format, e.g: `5A:88:0E:6C:36:53:D0:7F:B0:89:71:A3:F4:73:79:09:30:E6:2B:DB`.
   - serial-number: `optional(string)` - certificate's serial number.
   - info: `optional(string)` - information/notes for the revocation approval.
 Can contain up to 4096 characters.
   - time: `optional(int64)` - revocation approval time (number of nanoseconds elapsed since January 1, 1970 UTC).
-CLI uses the current time for that field.
+This field cannot be specified using a CLI command and will use the current time by default.
 - In State: `pki/RevokedCertificates/value/<Certificate's Subject>/<Certificate's Subject Key ID>`
 - Number of required approvals:
   - greater than or equal 2/3 of Trustees (proposal by a Trustee is also counted as an approval)